Drdestiny/DeeperForensicsChallengeSubmissionExample/README.md

 After you push to the repo, the evaluation will automatically start and you will receive an email as a notification.
 In **2.5 hours** you should receive another email with the evaluation result.
 If there is something wrong like timeout or error, you will still receive a reminder email. *Please look in the spam if you don't receive any email.*

 Finally, you can submit the evaluation result (**".zip" file**) to the [challenge website](https://competitions.codalab.org/competitions/25228).

+## PROBLEMS YOU MAY ENCOUNTER!
+If you encounter problems during evaluation, please search here for the solution FIRST.
+If your problem still exists, send email to us.

+Q: I submitted the Docker image several hours ago (let's say, 4 hours).
+But I still receive nothing.
+There is also no email in spam. what should I do?
+A: First of all, if there is some bug in your submission, you'll receive an email informing you that your submission fails, including timeout (time limit is 3 hours).
+So it's not due to failure.
+The reason is, the command is not `python run_evaluation.py` when entering your submitted Docker image, which means that it outputs nothing and exit.
+It's may you didn't build the Docker image properly, like using a container to build another image, which is not correct (notice: container is different from image.
+Their relationship is like one between class and instance).
+If everything goes well, when you run the Docker image, it will automatically run run_evaluation.py.
+If you don't know how to properly build the Docker image, please refer to step 2 in [Submit the Docker image](#submit-the-docker-image).